 Functionality features are added separately depending on the pack.
 For example, spaces for handles are created through cutting with stamps.
 Zip locks are bound to the pack through heat.
 Perforations indicating where to cut are also added at the last bit in the process.

 The layers must be cured in a special high-temperature drying chamber after the lamination process.
 If laminated films are not properly cured, they can peel apart days or weeks after the bags are completed.
 Drying takes 2–4 days, and regardless of the deadline, this part cannot be rushed.

-In the United States, stand-up bags use is rapidly on the rise.
+In the United States, stand up bags use is rapidly on the rise.
 Traditional packaging techniques, which are bulkier, more expensive to manufacture, less consumer-friendly, and consume a lot of resources, are rapidly being replaced by these bags.

-There are many kinds of stand-up pouches such as, shaped, spouted, liquid, printed, box, retort, foil barrier, inverted, wicket, frangible seal, multi-compartment, EZ-stand and reclosable pouch which breaks into the zipper, hook & loop, slider, and press-to-close categories.
+There are many kinds of stand-up bags such as, shaped, spouted, liquid, printed, box, retort, foil barrier, inverted, wicket, frangible seal, multi-compartment, EZ-stand and reclosable pouch which breaks into the zipper, hook & loop, slider, and press-to-close categories.